oVirt/ovirt-site/source/develop/release-management/features/engine/hostdev-passthrough.html.md

 ### Host Requirements

+*   POWER 8 host (ppc64le) - no additional configuration required

+or

-*   hardware IOMMU support (AMD-Vi, Intel VT-d enabled in BIOS; supported by default on POWER 8)
+*   hardware IOMMU support (AMD-Vi, Intel VT-d enabled in BIOS)
-*   enabled IOMMU support (intel_iommu=on for Intel, amd_iommu=on for AMD in kernel cmdline; enabled by default on POWER 8)
+*   enabled IOMMU support (intel_iommu=on for Intel, amd_iommu=on for AMD in kernel cmdline)
 *   SR-IOV: SR-IOV capable hardware in bus with enough bandwidth to accomodate VFs
 *   RHEL7 or newer (kernel >= 3.6)